Imprint and Data Privacy

 Privacy Policy of Leu Numismatik AG

-1. What is this privacy policy about?
+1. What is the purpose of this privacy policy?

 We strive to protect the security and confidentiality of data that we receive, obtain from publicly available sources and/or otherwise process in the course of our business.